google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 .. image:: figures/cells_A1_D6.png
    :align: center
-   :alt: Spreadsheet with cells in rows 1 through 6 and columns A through D
+   :alt: A spreadsheet with cells in rows 1 through 6 and columns A through D
-         highlighted
+         highlighted.

 .. admonition:: Count and Sum Sheets Syntax